sjbilardi/romulus-5/README.md

 * present path to follow.
 Consists of a main outer loop and inner loop inside the arena.
 * ability to better reach targets near the edge of the camera's field of view.
 * better object detection during avoidance maneuvers and continuation of path after reach target location.
+* if the rover detects an object as it avoids an object, it will be able to return to its original path.
+This is in progress. **NOTE:** Currently, there is an issue with determining the angle used to return the rover to the path.
+This is caused from a negative number.
+Not sure why this is happening yet.

 #### 3/17/2016